dhombs/verdaccio/wiki/plugins.md

 ## Caveats

-Not all these plugins are been tested continuously, some of them might not work at all.
-Please if you found any issue feel free to notify the owner of each plugin.
+Not all of these plugins are being tested continuously and some might not work at all.
+If you have issues please reference the associated plugin support.